 Questions?
 Email firstname.lastname@example.org.

-The poster upload site will be available beginning November 9 and will be open until November 30.
-An email from Confex, our ePoster plaform, was sent on November 9 with a unique personalized link to use for your upload.
-It came from firstname.lastname@example.org.
-Please contact email@example.com if you cannot find this email in your inbox or junk/spam folder.
+The poster upload and recording site will be available beginning November 15 and will be open until November 30.
+An email from ASCB (email@example.com) will be sent on November 15 with link for you to use to upload your poster.
+Please contact firstname.lastname@example.org if you cannot find this email in your inbox or junk/spam folder.

-If you do not upload your poster by November 30 at 3:00 pm EST, we may not be able to host your poster on the site.
+If you do not upload your poster by November 30 at 12:00 noon EST, we may not be able to host your poster on the site.

-ePoster presenters will be asked to upload the up-to-5-minute video or audio file of their poster presentation and map it to the PDF poster presentation no later than November 30 at 3:00 pm EST.
+ePoster presenters will be asked to upload the up-to-5-minute video or audio file of their poster presentation along with a PDF of their poster no later than November 30 at 12:00 noon EST.

-ePosters will be available for on-demand viewing from December 2 to January 15.
-A chat box in each ePoster page will allow people to submit questions during the on-demand viewing period.
-Presenters will receive an email any time someone asks a question in the chat so they can respond.
+ePosters will be available for on-demand viewing from December 1 to January 17.
+A chat box on each ePoster page will allow people to submit questions during the on-demand viewing periods.

-The format for the 2020 joint meeting of the American Society for Cell Biology (ASCB) and the European Molecular Biology Organization (EMBO), Cell Bio Virtual 2020, has been revised to be conducted virtually with the presentations being recorded to be available for a limited period of time for review by the ASCBMBO Meeting Registrants after the event.
+The format for the 2021 joint meeting of the American Society for Cell Biology (ASCB) and the European Molecular Biology Organization (EMBO), Cell Bio Virtual 2020, is virtual with the presentations being recorded and/or saved to be available for a limited period of time for review by the ASCBMBO Meeting Registrants after the event.

-To upload your presentation or ePoster, you will have to affirm the following rights and permissions:
+To upload your presentation or ePoster, you affirm the following rights and permissions:

 Copyright Rights: This presentation is my own work, and I own the copyright of all materials being presented or have secured any necessary third-party permissions.

-Consent to Record: ASCB may record and make my session and materials available upon demand to Cell Bio Virtual 2020 meeting attendees for up to 30 days after the last day of the meeting (through January 15).
+Consent to Record: ASCB may record and make my session and materials available upon demand to Cell Bio Virtual 2020 meeting attendees for a limited period of time after the last day of the meeting (through January 17).

 These instructions are written for PowerPoint, but are applicable to any other software you may wish to use.
 If you use PowerPoint, use PowerPoint 2007 or newer.